 - Expectations;

 - Homeowner move-out date;

 - Accessibility options, if applicable;

-- Schedule;
+- Schedule:

 - Scope modifications related to resolution of DOB, if applicable;

 - Applicant stylistic choices, as available;

 - Floorplan selection, as available;

 - Grant agreement and related conditions;

 - Promissory note; and

 - Additional required topics, as required

 The Program will make reasonable attempts to accommodate non-traditional meeting venues when required by an applicant's individual circumstances, including applicants that are hospitalized or incarcerated.
-Non-traditional meeting venues may include: home-visits, off-site meetings, virtual meetings, or other arrangements.
+Non-traditional meeting venues may include:

+CDBG-DR Program Guidelines Home Repair, Reconstruction, or Relocation Program July 10, 2019 (V2.0) Page 46 of 79 home-visits, off-site meetings, virtual meetings, or other arrangements.
 The applicant must accept the scope of work and sign all required Program documents-prior to the Program authorizing the reconstruction or repair work to begin or prior to the start of relocation activities.